bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 :math:`x_i`.
 This requires a bit more explanation.

 We want to simplify the inner expectation :math:`E_{\epsilon \sim
-\mathcal{N}(0, I)}[]`.
-To compute this, each time we evaluate the network, we must explicitly sample a *new* value of :math:`\epsilon` from our standard normal distribution.
+\mathcal{N}(0, I)}[\cdot]`.
+To compute this, each time we evaluate the network, we must explicitly sample a *new* value of :math:`\epsilon` from our isotropic normal distribution.
 That means we can just pair each observation :math:`x_i` with a bunch of samples from :math:`\mathcal{N}(0, I)` to make a "full input".

 However, instead of doing that explicitly, let's just pair each :math:`x_i` with a single sample from :math:`\mathcal{N}(0, I)`.
-If we're training over many epochs (large loop over all :math:`x_i` values), it's as if pairing each observation with a bunch of new values sampled from :math:`\mathcal{N}(0, I)`.
+If we're training over many epochs (large loop over all :math:`x_i` values), it's as if we are pairing each observation with a bunch of new values sampled from :math:`\mathcal{N}(0, I)`.
-According to stochastic gradient descent, these two methods will converge to the same value and it simplifies life for us a bit.
+According to stochastic gradient descent theory, these two methods will converge to the same value and it simplifies life for us a bit.

-As a final note, we can simplify the last line in Equation 13 can simplify to something like:
+As a final note, we can simplify the last line in Equation 13 to something
+like:

 .. math::